olivier-2018/Robotics_software_Dev_ROS1/README.md

-# Robotics_software_Dev_ROS1
+# Robotics software Development with ROS1
-Learning robotics using ROS1 on a7DoF Kuka robotic arm
+Learning robotics using ROS1 on a 7DoF Kuka robotic arm.

+Synopsis:
+- ROS concepts
+- urdf and xacro
+- kinematics and inverse kinematics with TF2 transforms
+-

 ## Setup